DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?

-To better understand the impact of prompt length on text-to-image generation, we analyze the relationship between prompt token length (tokenized using CLIP's tokenizer) and the accuracy of ``Character Attributes'', ``Character Locations'', and ``Entity Relationships''.
+To better understand the impact of prompt length on T2I generation, we analyze the relationship between prompt token length (tokenized using CLIP's tokenizer) and the accuracy of ``Character Attributes'', ``Character Locations'', and ``Entity Relationships''.
 We employ five distinct length intervals: below 250, above 400, and three 50-token intervals spanning 250-400.
-The results, illustrated in Figure \ref{fig:num_of_token_tab}, show a consistent negative correlation between prompt length and generation accuracy across 10 evaluated models (excluding SD1.5 and SD-XL due to their limited context windows).
-This indicates that current T2I models indeed struggle to faithfully follow long prompts, suggesting substantial room for improvement in handling complex prompt scenarios.
+The results, as illustrated in Figure \ref{fig:num_of_token_tab} and \ref{fig:num_of_token_tab_appendix}, show a consistent negative correlation between prompt length and generation accuracy across 10 evaluated models (excluding SD1.5 and SD-XL due to their limited context windows).
+This indicates that current T2I models indeed struggle to faithfully follow long, complex prompts.

-Furthermore, our analysis in Appendix \ref{appendix_sec_length_misalignment_relationship} reveals this is not merely an issue of character omission; even for the present characters, the fidelity of attribute alignment also deteriorates with increasing prompt length, highlighting a core failure in attribute binding under detail-intensive conditions.
+Furthermore, our analysis in Appendix \ref{appendix_sec_length_misalignment_relationship} reveals this is not merely an issue of character omission.
+Even for the present characters, the fidelity of attribute alignment also deteriorates with increasing prompt length, highlighting a failure in attribute binding under detail-intensive conditions.